Colostrum and Colostrum Harvesting

 Despite colostrum being produced from quite early in pregnancy, it is not advisable to attempt to express and collect colostrum until you reach full term.

 Colostrum harvesting requires stimulation of the breast and nipple before using expression techniques to initiate the let-down reflex (with hand or pump).
 This process triggers the release of hormones, including oxytocin, which are also involved in the opening of the cervix during labour.
-Colostrum harvesting too early can induce these bodily responses which may lead to early labour and therefore timing is extremely important to ensure mum and baby’s safety.
+Colostrum harvesting too early can induce these responses and may lead to early labour, so timing is extremely important.

 If deemed safe, after 37 weeks colostrum can be collected as often as desired before birth and for the few days after birth.
-Around 3-4 days after birth, changes within the breast occur that lead to a change in breast milk composition.
-Colostrum will become transitional, and then later, mature breast milk.
+Around 3–4 days after birth, changes within the breast lead to a shift in breast milk composition.
+Colostrum becomes transitional and later matures into breast milk.

 How to collect colostrum?